daizoru/node-petri/README.md

 For instance, it provide a database to store the "DNA" of agents, and a penalty-based error system to help reducing propagation of bad algorithms among the offspring.

-All these tools are (or will be, in future version) optional, customizable and substituable, since the main goal of this project is to integrate nicely with other robotic frameworks, as well as leveraging the growing Node ecosystem.
+All these tools are (or will be, in future versions) customizable or substituable, since the main goal of this project is to integrate nicely with other robotic frameworks, as well as leveraging the growing Node ecosystem.

 ## Installation

-    $ npm install substrate
+    $ npm install substrate  <-- well no, it's not here yet.

 ## Usage